Living in Peregian Springs: The Complete 2026 Guide to Sunshine Coast's Most Sought Locality

 Q: Is Peregian Springs a good investment?

-Q: Can I use Peregian Springs as my holiday rental?
+Q: Can I rent out a Peregian Springs home?

-Q: What are the odds of winning a Peregian Springs home via a licensed lottery?
+Q: What are the odds in a Peregian Springs lottery?

-Q: How does winning a home through a charity lottery affect my taxes?
+Q: How does winning a home affect my taxes?

-A: The ATO typically treats a won home as assessable income in the year of receipt.
-You may also owe stamp duty depending on the property valuation and state law.
-Consult a tax accountant immediately after winning.
-The ATO Prizes and Awards page provides guidance, but personal advice is essential.
+A: The ATO treats a won home as income.
+You may owe stamp duty on the property.
+Talk to a tax accountant right after winning.
+Read the ATO Prizes and Awards page for help.

 Q: Is Peregian Springs near beaches?